The Assistant Teacher Program

 THE ORIGIN OF THE AT/OPS PROGRAM

 Dr. Joel Goldfield established the Assistant Teacher/Oral Practice Session (AT/OPS) program for French in the Spring of 1998 with the collegial support of the Department of Modern Languages and Literatures (DMLL), the Administration at Fairfield University and a Humanities Institute grant.
-The courses that include OPS are part of the University's Core (general education) curriculum and now include French, German, Italian, Japanese, Mandarin Chinese, Russian, and Spanish.
-Above you see some of our recent ATs for most of these languages: Aina, Anke, Gabriel, Jorge, Junko, Karin, Kelly, Lara, Murielle, Rubén and Takako.
+The goal of the OPS program is to help students improve their command of the oral language.
+The courses that include OPS are part of the University's Core (general education) curriculum and now include Brazilian Portuguese, French, German, Mandarin Chinese, Russian, and Spanish.
+Speakers of these and our other modern languages (Hebrew and Italian) are encouraged to contact the Office of Academic Support and Retention (ASR) about tutorial positions.
+Above you see some of our former ATs for most of these languages: Aina, Anke, Gabriel, Jorge, Junko, Karin, Kelly, Lara, Murielle, Rubén and Takako.

-Once trained and selected by a team of DMLL faculty, ATs prepare, under the appropriate Language Supervisor's direction, materials to teach in weekly Oral Practice Sessions (OPS) attended by five to eleven student learners.
-These energetic sessions encourage roughly 50 responses per student in each OPS and complement the activities of normally larger Master Classes taught by professors.
+Once trained and selected by a team of DMLL faculty, ATs prepare, under the appropriate Language Supervisor's direction, materials to teach in weekly Oral Practice Sessions (OPS) attended by four to eight student learners.
+These energetic sessions facilitate over 100 responses per student in each OPS and complement the activities of normally larger Master Classes taught by professors.
 As in many typical college or university classes, professors assume their expected role of teaching the structure and use of the target language in a cultural context.
 They interweave the pre-communicative and communicative oral exercises and cultural materials rehearsed in the OPS, enabling students to "pull it all together" between oral and written forms of the language and thus bridge the performance gap in oral and written proficiency that frequently occurs without opportunities like the OPS.

 PROGRAM GOALS AND RESEARCH RESULTS

 Students' collective opinions have been in the great majority highly positive.
 Most students who have completed a questionnaire over the past few years have noted that the OPS have helped them improve their vocabulary, pronunciation and listening comprehension.
-Approximately 30% of two different groups comprised of nearly 200 OPS students each responding in Spring 2001 and Spring 2002 also believe that the OPS have directly helped them improve their grades in grammar as well, even though ATs do not explain grammar in the OPS.
+For example, approximately 77% of the 134 students responding in Fall 2005 indicated that their course grades for speaking had improved thanks to the OPS.
+But the benefits of OPS practice can transfer to other areas as well: 30% of two different groups comprised of nearly 200 OPS students each responding in Spring 2001 and Spring 2002, for example, also indicated on anonymous written surveys that the OPS helped them improve their grades in grammar as well, even though ATs do not explain grammar in the OPS.
 Rather, they demonstrate it through oral examples, props, sketches and gestures.
 Instructors have observed that both student retention of aural (listening) materials and student ability to produce longer and more intelligible phrases in appropriate contexts have improved.
 Very similar results have been tabulated each semester up to the present.
 These results conform well to our principal OPS goal: to help students improve their command of the oral language.
 The OPS serve as a rehearsal of high-priority areas like vocabulary, culture, and grammar materials along with pronunciation, intonation and culturally appropriate gestures.
 Students can then apply all these to activities in their professor's class.
 Anecdotal evidence from ATs, professors and from other target language speakers at the University strongly suggests that students participating in the OPS increase their intelligibility as perceived by other speakers of the language, including native speakers.
-The Director, assisted by graduate assistants in the Culpeper Language Resource Center, engages regularly in research on student and AT evaluations of the program complemented by computer-adaptive placement examinations and other data.
-Additional results gleaned from recent research on the AT/OPS program were reported by the Director at a session of the Alpha Mu Gamma foreign language honor society’s national convention held at Fairfield University in Spring 2001.
+The Director engages regularly in research on student and AT evaluations of the program complemented by computer-adaptive placement examinations and other data.
+Additional results gleaned from research on the AT/OPS program were reported by the Director at a session of the Alpha Mu Gamma (AMG) foreign language honor society’s national convention held at Fairfield University in Spring 2001.
+Fairfield University now houses the headquarters for AMG.

 CONTENTS AND PROCEDURES IN THE OPS

-The OPS exercises are usually created by Fairfield University professors, and students are scheduled to attend one session per week.
-These materials are streamlined and acted out to connect words to actions.
-The nature of the materials and the somewhat theatrical approach afford students the maximum amount of time to rehearse their speaking ability for both achievement and proficiency goals.
+The OPS exercises are usually created by Fairfield University professors, and students are scheduled or volunteer to attend one session per week.
+These materials are streamlined and acted out to connect words to actions, similar to the Direct Method.
+The nature of the materials and the theatrical approach afford students the maximum amount of time to rehearse their speaking ability for both achievement and proficiency goals.
 To help learners focus on items relevant to expressing themselves to other speakers of the language, an increasing number of personalized questions and role-playing situations are practiced in the OPS as the course progresses.
-Guided conversation on specific themes or topics previously presented in the Master Class also gradually increases over time.
+Guided conversation on specific themes or topics previously presented in the Master Class with the professor also gradually increases over time.
 The ATs do their utmost to help their fellow students understand at least the core concepts of the materials they are practicing, according to certain linguistic principles deemed helpful to their progress.
 A certain amount of preparation is, of course, expected on the students' part.
-A sample letter informing students informing them of expectations and guidelines for the OPS is available at this OPS student letter link.
+A sample letter informing students of expectations and guidelines for the OPS is available at this OPS student letter link.

 In keeping with the hierarchical differences among professor, AT and language learner, ATs do not grade, although they do take attendance.
 We also encourage ATs to speak with their students in the target language even outside of class.
 DMLL faculty observe all OPS several times per semester.
 Opportunities also exist for ATs to earn credit in lieu of salary for some of the OPS they conduct.
 Additional work and meetings with a faculty member are required.